-There are data engines the provides access to many kinds of databases and structured file types.
+There are data engines that provide access to many kinds of databases and structured file types.
 The association between a library and the data engine is specified using the LIBNAME statement; you provide an engine name that identifies the required engine.
 For example, if you want to read data from a MySQL database, you specify the MYSQL data engine:

 LIBNAME Mylib MySQL server=mydb user=username password=userpwd qualifier=myname;

 The LIBNAME statement provides many options that define the connection.
-In the example above, the connection authorisation parameters have been specified options.
+In the example above, the connection authentication parameters have been specified by options.

 You can then read data from a table using the library reference (Mylib, in the example above) and the table name.
 For example, if the database specified in the example above contains a table mytable, a basic DATA step might be:

 DATA out; SET Mylib.mytable; RUN;

 This writes the data in the table mytable to the dataset out in the work library.
 The names of the columns in the table are used as the variable names in the dataset.